techidaily/site-windows11/source/_posts/quick-guide-tracking-down-your-software-install-pathways-in-windows.md

 ## 2\.
 Find the Installation Folder of a Program Using Its Desktop Shortcuts

- Another quick way to find the installation directory of a program or application is to utilize the program’s[desktop shortcut](https://www.makeuseof.com/what-is-desktop-shortcut-how-work/) .
+ Another quick way to find the installation directory of a program or application is to utilize the program’s [desktop shortcut](https://www.makeuseof.com/what-is-desktop-shortcut-how-work/) .
 This method will only work if you have an existing shortcut to the program on your desktop.

  To find the installation folder of a program using a desktop shortcut: